themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 >
 > -Vital Health Endometriosis Center

 ## **Online Resources**:

-Here are trusted informational online resources that explain the definition, theorized causes, and treatment options available for the disease.
+Here are trusted informational online resources that explain the definition, theorized causes, diagnostic and treatment options available for the disease.
 Unfortunately, some of these sources do not use inclusive language and rely on gendered language.
 I will always use inclusive language on my site, unless I am citing a quote.:

-* [Centerforendo.com](http://centerforendo.com/endometriosis-understanding-a-complex-disease) is an endo specialist lead resource for disease definition, symptoms, treatments, and additional resources in their content library
+* [Center for Endometriosis Care](http://centerforendo.com/endometriosis-understanding-a-complex-disease) is an endo specialist lead resource for disease definition, symptoms, treatments, and additional resources in their content library
 * [The Endometriosis Association](https://endometriosisassn.org/about-endometriosis) is a self-help organization of women and families with endo, doctors, scientists, and others interested in exchanging information about the endometriosis disease.
 * [Endometriosis Foundation of America](https://www.endofound.org/endometriosis-a-to-z) is a non profit that strives to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.
 * [Endometriosis News](https://endometriosisnews.com/what-is-endometriosis/) is a science and health publishing website for endometriosis.